DaneshCode/Portfolio-Website/README.md

 ## 💻 Live Demo

-You can view the live demo of the calculator by clicking the link below:
+You can view the live demo of the Portfolio by clicking the link below:

 <a href="https://daneshcode.github.io/Portfolio-Website/" target="_blank">🔗 Open the Portfolio</a>